danninemx/angular-todos/README.md

 ## Next steps

-Given the time straints, some aspects were left out of scope.
+Given the purpose and time straint, some aspects were left out of scope.
 Additional work would improve such areas as:

-- responsive design
+- Responsive design
-- error handling
+- Error handling
-- form validations
+- Form validations
-- animations
+- Animations
-- naming and type/interface
+- Naming and type/interface
-- stricter type check
+- Stricter type check
-- use of appropriate directives
+- Use of appropriate directives
-- parameterized CSS
+- Parameterized CSS
+- Accessibility
-- state management
+- State management
-- DRY
+- DRY code
-- actual styling
+- Styling